-EY refers to the global organisation, and may refer to one or more, of the member firms of Ernst & Young Global Limited, each of which is a separate legal entity.
+EY refers to the global organization, and may refer to one or more, of the member firms of Ernst & Young Global Limited, each of which is a separate legal entity.
 Ernst & Young Global Limited, a UK company limited by guarantee, does not provide services to clients.
-For more information about our organisation, please visit ey.com.
+Information about how EY collects and uses personal data and a description of the rights individuals have under data protection legislation are available via ey.com/privacy.
+EY member firms do not practice law where prohibited by local laws.
+For more information about our organization, please visit ey.com.

-©2019 Ernst & Young LLP.
+©2021 Ernst & Young LLP.
 Published in the UK.
 All Rights Reserved.